Car-edible Witness

 uh whatever the dipping sauce is to either sit in between me and scott so that we can share it or even more common he'll hold it and i can dip food in it or pretty often he'll dip something in it and hand it to me to eat.

-Not yet, but I bet if I asked, he would.
+Not yet, but I bet if I asked he would.
+He's very accommodating.

 Scott, do you think that if Nicole asked you on your drive home to hold a napkin and dab the corners of her mouth, you would be willing to do it?